 Equally, if not more, important, consider how and where you will enjoy the landscape.
-View your proposed design areas from the patio, deck or other outdoor area - remember, you'll probably be seated when relaxing outdoors.
+View your proposed design areas from the patio, deck, or other outdoor areas - remember, you'll probably be seated when relaxing outdoors.
 Even in the best of climates, we spend much of our time indoors - so be sure to create your landscapes to be viewed from your most used indoor areas.

 Consider hardscape placement also.
 For instance, a pond and waterfall should be located so the soothing sound can be enjoyed from the living area, and oriented for the best possible view of the falls.

-Shade trees have a definite use in the lawn, but design for ease of mowing - a large mulched basin around the tree will not only make mowing easier and safer for the tree, but will also contribute to the health of the tree by providing better moisture and fertility.
+Shade trees have a definite use in the lawn, but designed for ease of mowing - a large mulched basin around the tree will not only make mowing easier and safer for the tree but will also contribute to the health of the tree by providing better moisture and fertility.
 Ideally, the mulched basin should extend to the drip line of the tree.

 an understanding of the above ideas will help you avoid the most common landscape design mistakes.
 Some of this is plain common sense.
 Gather all your facts and figures together before you actually undertake the design.

 - Garden / Landscaping / Patio — 260